bespon/bespon_website/docs/spec_overview.md

 element, which has the form `|===/`.
 This parallels the delimiters for multiline strings.
 However, when this is used to close a section, the number of equals signs `=` in the closing element must match the number used to open the section.
-Furthermore, if the closing element is ever used, then ALL sections must be closed explicitly.
+Furthermore, if the closing element is ever used, then *all* sections must be closed explicitly.

+## Aliases

+Aliases are used to reference objects that have previously been [labeled](spec_overview.md#labels).
+Aliases consist of a dollar sign `$` followed immediately by a label, which is an unquoted string.

+When an alias refers to a dict, then key path-style `$alias.key.subkey` notation is supported to refer to objects inside the dict.
+This avoids having to label each dict value explicitly.

+There are also two special aliases that always exist.  `$~` refers to the top level of the data structure.
+Since `~` is not a valid unquoted string, this alias can never be overwritten by the user.
+Similarly, `$_` is an alias to the current collection.
+This can be useful in a list to insert a reference to itself (`$_`) or in a dict to reuse the value of an earlier key (`$_.earlier_key`).

+Implementations must provide an option to disable aliases, since they add some additional complexity and indirection, and it may be desirable to avoid using them under some circumstances.
+(The complexity involved is not as great as might be imagined, though.
+In the Python implementation, resolving aliases only takes around 140 lines of code more than the non-alias case.)

+Aliases are not permitted as dict keys.
+This would make it significantly harder for a user to determine whether duplicate keys exist.
+It would also make `$alias.key.subkey` syntax ambiguous.
+(Is it a single key located at `$alias.key.subkey`, or a key path consisting of `$alias` followed by `key.subkey`?)

 ## Tags

 BespON provides for explicitly typed objects, with the tagging syntax `(tag)>`.
-Support for tags will be added to the Python implementation soon.
 By default, tags will only be used to support binary types and perhaps a few other types beyond those already discussed.
+Tag syntax will eventually provide an optional extension mechanism for user-defined types.

+Tags also allow data to be labeled for later referencing via aliases, allow the indentation and newlines in a string to be specified in a shorthand form, and permit inheritance for collections.

+### Binary types

 Tag syntax makes possible byte strings.
 ```text